The Alien Space of Science: Sampling Coherent but Cognitively Unavailable Research Directions: Method

+\paragraph{Corpus.} We collect 16{,}068 papers on large language models from major machine learning and NLP venues, including NeurIPS, ICLR, ICML, and major NLP conferences.
+The domain is topically dense and methodologically diverse, yet bounded enough to approximate broad coverage.
+This matters for availability modeling: when a direction is estimated as unavailable, the estimate should reflect a real absence from the author community rather than missing data.
+Extending to the broader ML or AI literature is left to future work; it would require substantially greater data coverage, compute, and budget.

+\paragraph{Conceptual units.} Raw papers are too entangled for recombination.
+They include citations, repeated motivation, formatting, experimental detail, and result-specific context.
+We therefore first compress each paper into a methodological summary focused on mechanisms, objectives, architectures, training procedures, evaluation setups, and technical insights.
+We then prompt an LLM to extract \emph{conceptual units}: short, self-contained statements describing a technique, mechanism, objective, architectural choice, or evaluation procedure.
+Each unit states both what is done and why it matters, and must be understandable without the original paper.
+This focus on methodology is deliberate: methods contain the recombinable conceptual building blocks we wish to sample over, whereas experimental results are environment-dependent outcomes that cannot be meaningfully recombined.

-Conceptual units repeat across papers with different wording.
-We embed all units and cluster them using HDBSCAN to group semantically related ideas.
-Each cluster is then summarized into a canonical description using an LLM, which we call an \textbf{idea atom}.
-An atom is therefore a recurring conceptual building block that appears across the literature.
-See Section \ref{app:example_atoms} for examples.
-The overall process yields \textbf{(a)} a vocabulary of $\sim$2,500 atoms, and \textbf{(b)} a sparse mapping from each paper to the atoms it expresses.
+\paragraph{Idea atoms.} Many conceptual units express the same reusable idea in different language.
+We embed all units and cluster them with HDBSCAN \citep{campello2013density,mcinnes2017hdbscan}; each cluster is summarized into a canonical description using an LLM.
+The result is an \emph{idea atom}: a recurring conceptual building block shared across papers.
+The final representation gives a vocabulary of 273 atoms and a sparse mapping from each paper to the atoms it expresses.
+Appendix~\ref{app:example_atoms} gives examples.